 21. St. Michael’s Church

-The interior of St. Michaelâs Church is tastefully decorated in Baroque fashion and features an imposing altarpiece, some amazing organs, and a spectacular marble pulpit.
-The churchâs vast 17th-century crypt is one of the largest in Europe and contains 2400 tombs of some prominent Hamburg natives.
-The observation deck at 106 meters offers some of the best views of Hamburg and the surroundings.
+The 17th-century crypt, one of the largest in Europe, houses 2,400 tombs of prominent Hamburg natives.
+The observation deck at 106 meters offers breathtaking views of Hamburg and its surroundings.

 Directions